 It All Comes Down to Intrinsic Motivation

-Behaviour science has always been interested in motivation, and some concepts like intrinsic and extrinsic motivation have become very popular and slowly entered the pop culture.
+Behavior science has always been interested in motivation, and some concepts like intrinsic and extrinsic motivation have become very popular and slowly entered pop culture.
 In short, this is internal and external motivation.
-Reward or punishment being the de facto ways that we get motivated as humans.
-Why do you do a certain activity can be motivated by external reasons, or it may be simply an activity that you enjoy.
+Rewards or punishments are the de facto ways that we get motivated as humans.
+Why you do a certain activity can be motivated by external reasons, or it may be simply an activity that you enjoy.
 "Art because of Art" is a good example of intrinsic motivation.
 At a deeper level, we really want to be creative and successful and that is the most persistent kind of motivation.
 A month ago, you might have wished for a new car, but once you buy the car, after a while it becomes just a regular, everyday activity you do, driving to work, and you're not passionate anymore.
-But you'll still want to create, change and achieve new success.
-Going even further with this concepts, activities that are making us creative and pushing us to grow are addictive.
-The more you succeed, the more succeed you want.
+But you'll still want to create, change and achieve new success by going even further with these concepts, Activities that are making us creative and pushing us to grow are addictive.
+The more you succeed, the more success you want.
 It has to do a lot with neurochemicals that the brain releases when we're learning and creating.

-As I have explained previously, much of human behavior at its core, comes from hormones and neurochemicals on a biological level, but you don't have to get too scientific about it.
+As I have explained previously, much of human behavior at its core comes from hormones and neurochemicals on a biological level, but you don't have to get too scientific about it.
 It's enough to know that people spend most of their time and energy on the things they are passionate about, in a way addictions drive behaviors, but not all addictions are bad.
 If you are addicted to kindness, creativity, and success, you are doing yourself and the world a great favor.
 Taking some reasonable level of control over your life is choosing how you manage your attention and energy.
-If you, initially make few easily achievable goals and take the time get addicted to them, you get addicted to success and your ambition will naturally grow.
-I'll use the gym as a quick example just to illustrate more clearly - if you choose too difficult exercise plan, you'll be failing and feeling bad, not many feel-good hormones like dopamine and serotonin will be produced in your body.
+If you initially make a few easily achievable goals and take the time to get addicted to them, you get addicted to success and your ambition will naturally grow.
+I'll use the gym as a quick example just to illustrate more clearly: if you choose too difficult an exercise plan, you'll be failing and feel bad, and not many feel-good hormones like dopamine and serotonin will be produced in your body.
 But if you decide to do easier exercises at first, you will have a feeling of success and you will get addicted to doing them.
 After a while, your muscles get stronger and you'll be able to do more and even get measurable results.